 - Tell us about your actions to achieve the global goals by using the hashtag #globalgoals on social networks.

-- Offset your carbon emissions!
-You can calculate your carbon footprint and purchase climate credit from Climate Neutral Now.
+- In addition to the above, offset your remaining carbon emissions!
+You can calculate your carbon footprint and purchase climate credits from Climate Neutral Now.
+In this way, you help reduce global emissions faster!”

 Things you can do at home